-There are so many books that relate to skills you are teaching across all subject areas.
-It's sometimes hard to choose just one!!
+There are so many books that relate to the skills you are teaching across all subject areas.
+It's sometimes hard to choose just one!
 You can find a book that relates to the skills you are teaching and show the skill in action.
 You can use the same books for many skills, reviewing the story or just revisiting one that you've already read.
 Invite guest readers to read and share favorite books, have students share their favorite books, or share your own…all while engaging students and targeting the skill you are working on.

 2. You can model your thinking as you read the text.

-While reading a mentor text, think aloud.
+While reading a mentor text, think aloud and ask:

 •Why did the author write this text?